 - The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure of abuse of that the child has been harmed in some way. - However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's Local Authority Safeguarding Hub e.g. familial sexual abuse. - Where there are concerns about forced marriage or honour-based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
-In some circumstances it would be appropriate to contact the police.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure of abuse that the child has been harmed in some way. - However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, I-ART will be contacted first e.g., familial sexual abuse. - Where there are concerns about FGM, forced marriage or so-called honour-based abuse, parents should not be informed a referral is being made, as to do so may place the child at a significantly increased risk.